somefunAgba/kblocks/README.md

 Licensing of this package is covered by the MIT Licence.

-Any feedback is welcome: oasomefun@futa.edu.ng
 My wish is that you find it helpful.
 Don’t forget to share and like.
 Please feel free to e-mail me for any improvement or suggestion with respect to using kblocks and making it useful for researchers, students and others involved in the applications and field of control theory.

-Author: Oluwasegun Somefun
+Any feedback is welcome: oasomefun@futa.edu.ng.<Oluwasegun Somefun>